delprzemo/typescript-cheatsheet/README.md

 }
 ```

-arg has to object that is equal or extending string, for example string or:
+arg has to object that is equal or extending string, for example, string or:

 ```ts
 interface ExtendedString extends String{